AXDOOMER/KillBox/README.md

 ```

 ## Run on Windows:
-1. Go to your "KillBox" directory which contrains "res" and "src".
+1. Go to your "KillBox" directory which contains "res" and "src".
 2. Copy the files from "src" into the current directory.
 3. Copy the files (not the folders) from the "res" directory into the current directory.
 4. Run the batch file named "compile-and-run.bat".